mvysny/vaadin-on-kotlin/vok-security/README.md

   For example you'd only want administrators to manage users in the app.

 Vaadin-on-Kotlin uses *role-based* authorization.
 Every user in the app is assigned a set of roles - a set of duties it is expected to perform in the app.
+Every Vaadin view then declares roles allowed to see that particular view; only users which are assigned at least one of the roles declared on the view are then allowed to visit that view.

 ## Example: Fictional Book Shop